“If solutions within the system are so impossible to find, then maybe we should change the system itself.”

 As we’ve seen in the chapter on campaign finance, incumbents often have a significant financial advantage over their challengers.
 Political Action Committees and wealthy individuals have numerous incentives to donate to incumbents.
 This has enormous implications for how a challenger might mount a campaign, since campaign commercials are expensive to produce, air time is expensive to purchase, effective websites that provide continually updated information and allow people to donate are expensive to set up and maintain, electoral consultants are expensive to hire, and so on.
 Sheila Krumholz from the Center for Responsive Politics said something in 2006 that is just as sobering when read today: “A challenger who spent less than a million dollars technically had zero chance of winning.”
 (5) More than half of House races feature one candidate spending at least $10 for every $1 spent by the challenger.
 We call these financially uncompetitive races.
 (6)

 Another important factor is the power of seniority and experience.
-Almost invariably in campaigns that feature a congressional veteran against an upstart challenger, the incumbent stresses the importance of his seniority and experience in Washington.
+Almost invariably in campaigns that feature a congressional veteran against an upstart challenger, the incumbent stresses the importance of their seniority and experience in Washington.
 This is a powerful argument, for it is certainly true that seniority in Congress results in more power, better committee assignments, and greater ability to get bills passed—or greater ability to stop unfavorable bills.
 All this can translate into a larger voice for the state or district being represented by the incumbent.
-In the unlikely event that the challenger wins, she is going to be a freshman with little experience and no seniority.
-Of course, all of this assumes that the incumbent’s seniority and experience is actually being used to serve his constituents, as opposed to serving his financial backers’ interests.
-However, most congressional members have little difficulty spotlighting their positive- bills sponsorship—even if they never become law—or the bacon they’ve brought home to their state.
+In the unlikely event that the challenger wins, they are going to be a freshman with little experience and no seniority.
+Of course, all of this assumes that the incumbent’s seniority and experience is actually being used to serve their constituents, as opposed to serving the interests of their financial backers.
+However, most congressional members have little difficulty spotlighting their positive-bills sponsorship—even if they never become law—or the bacon they’ve brought home to their state.

 We’ve already talked about gerrymandering in a previous chapter, so we won’t go over the details here.
 Nevertheless, we need to recognize the role of gerrymandering in promoting the reelection rates of Representatives—but not Senators, for the Senate’s districts are fixed by state boundaries.
 Essentially what we have in recent House reapportionment schemes are majority parties in state legislatures drawing boundaries that favor members of their own party.
 A direct result of this is the decline of competitive House seats.
 Many House races are uncompetitive because of the incumbent’s financial advantages and because many districts have been gerrymandered to produce safe seats for one party or the other.
 A safe seat is one that is securely in the hands of one party as long as that party puts forward a reasonable candidate.
-Candidates in safe seats win with 67 percent or more of the vote in the district.
-Nine months out from the 2020 House races, the Cook Political Report listed 182 seats as solidly Democratic and 164 seats as solidly Republican.
-This means that roughly 80 percent of elections for seats in the House of Representatives—i.e., the people’s house—are a foregone conclusion, barring scandal or some major cataclysm.
+Candidates in safe seats often win with 67 percent or more of the vote in the district.
+Going into the 2022 congressional elections, just 6 percent of the House races were expected to be competitive.
 (7)

 Representatives and senators are given allowances every year to cover their expenses.
 Representatives have a Members’ Representational Allowance and Senators have an Office Personnel and Office Expense Account.
 (8) Generally speaking, these allowances vary from one congressman to the next based on how far their district is from Washington, rent in their district, and so forth.
 They use this money to hire staff in both their Washington and their local district or state office.
 Congressional staff spend much time on constituent service, which refers to troubleshooting and problem solving for their constituents.
 By being in a position to solve problems for their constituents, congressional members generate positive feelings that challengers cannot.
 In addition, constituent-service benefits ripple through many people via word of mouth.
 This is an advantage for incumbents that most challengers cannot match.